eu-digital-identity-wallet/eudi-docs-site/docs/getting-started.md

 # Getting Started

 This section provides practical guidance for your EUDI Wallet project.

-The guide offers clear, step-by-step instructions and examples to help you get started.
+Whether you are a wallet provider, a PID or (Q)EAA issuer, or a relying party, the guide offers clear, step-by-step instructions and examples to help you get started.
 It will also assist you in evaluating how you can leverage the EUDIW reference implementation in your development project and how to make the most of it.

 Let's start with your implementation!